Healthy Recipes Blog

 Can I use frozen salmon?

-Yes, but you should defrost it.
+Yes, but you should fully thaw it first.
 In fact, one of the reasons I like making this recipe is that I always have frozen salmon on hand.
-But you do need to defrost it fully before using it in this recipe.

 Serving Suggestions